 Illinois EPA uses USEPA's Assessment Database program version 2.3.1.
 This program, which stores and organizes assessment information, contains two fields (Assessment Type and Assessment Confidence) which are associated with each assessed use.
-For each use assessed the assessor must choose at least one assessment type from the following choices: Biological, Habitat, Physical/Chemical, Toxicological, Pathogen Indicators, Other Public Health Indicators and Other Aquatic Life Indicators.
-After selecting an assessment type, the assessor may assign an assessment confidence from the following choices.
-Low, Fair, Good or Excellent.
+For each use assessed, the assessor must choose at least one assessment type from the following choices: Biological, Habitat, Physical/Chemical, Toxicological, Pathogen Indicators, Other Public Health Indicators, or Other Aquatic Life Indicators.
+After selecting an assessment type, the assessor may assign an assessment confidence from the following choices: Low, Fair, Good or Excellent.

 Illinois has defined these fields as follows: Assessment Type indicates the primary (or single most important) data type that was used to make a use-attainment determination.
 Assessment Confidence indicates a judgment by Illinois EPA of the relative degree of reliability of a use-attainment assessment based on the quality, quantity, usefulness and acceptability of the specific data set and data type used to make the assessment.
 Currently, we have not developed comprehensive guidelines for judging the reliability of assessments.
 In general, Illinois EPA rates all assessments that are based on data meeting Illinois EPA's QA/QC requirements as having "Good" assessment confidence.
-Volunteer lake monitoring data are considered "Insufficient Data" for use-attainment assessments and 303(d) listings and are therefore listed as having a "Low" level of confidence.
+This guideline applies also to assessments made based on using Volunteer Lake Monitoring Program Tier 3 data.
+Volunteer Lake Monitoring Program Tier 1 or Tier 2 data are considered "Insufficient Data" for use-attainment assessments and 303(d) listings and are therefore listed as having a "Low" level of confidence.
 Table C-32 shows the assessment types and assessment confidence levels used in the majority of assessments.